datadominik/CarND-Capstone/README.md

 ### Waypoint Loader

 ### Waypoint Updater
-The _Waypoint Updater_ updates the target velocity for the waypoints ahead of the car.
+The _Waypoint Updater_ (WU) updates the target velocity for the waypoints ahead of the car.
 It sets the target velocity for each waypoint based on upcoming traffic lights and their corresponding states.
+It receives all waypoints for a certain route from the _Waypoint Loader_ node, the current position either from the Simulator or from Carla and traffic waypoint messages from the _Traffic Light Detection_ node.
+Based on this information the WU takes the closest 200 waypoints ahead publishes them to /final_waypoint.
+If a RED traffic light is within these waypoints then it reduces the velocity in these waypoints so that it stops more or less at the traffic light stop line.
+When the traffic light turns GREEN again it increases velocity in the upcoming waypoints with constant acceleration.

 ## Control